Forecasted Treatment Effects: Baseline case: Unobserved-Components FAT

 where $c_i=\left(c_{i0},\ldots,c_{iq_{i}}\right)$ is a $q_{i}+1$ vector of individual-specific coefficients.\footnote{Note that when $q_i = \tau - 1$, $R_i = \tau$, that is, all pre-treatment outcomes are used in constructing the forecast.
 However, fewer observations can be used.
 We discuss the choice of the tuning parameters $q_i$ and $R_i$ in Section \ref{choicepoly}.} \end{definition}

-The definition above makes it clear that for any type of basis function the choice $q_i=0$ yields the sample mean of pre-treatment outcomes as the forecast.
-The following example illustrates how the weighted average representation can arise quite naturally.
+This definition makes it clear that for any type of basis function the choice $q_i=0$ yields the sample mean of pre-treatment outcomes as the forecast.
+The following result shows that forecasts obtained via basis function regressions satisfy the weighted average requirement of Theorem \ref{th:Unbiasedness1}.